rahildoshi97/materforge/docs/how-to/energy_temperature_conversion.md

 # Converting Between Energy Density and Temperature

-This guide explains how to perform bilateral conversions between energy density and temperature in PyMatLib using the current architecture.
+This guide explains how to perform bilateral conversions between energy density and temperature in MaterForge using the current architecture.

 ## Why Energy-Temperature Conversion Matters